 - Suicidal Behavior And Ideation [see WARNINGS AND PRECAUTIONS]

 - Somnolence And Fatigue [see WARNINGS AND PRECAUTIONS]

 - Serious Dermatological Reactions [see WARNINGS AND PRECAUTIONS]

-Clinical Studies Experience
+Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 KEPPRA XR Tablets

-Table 2 lists treatment-emergent adverse reactions that occurred in at least 5% of epilepsy patients treated with KEPPRA XR (levetiracetam extended-release tablets) participating in the placebo-controlled study and were numerically more common than in patients treated with placebo.
-In this study, either KEPPRA XR (levetiracetam extended-release tablets) or placebo was added to concurrent AED therapy.
-Adverse reactions were usually mild to moderate in intensity.
+Table 3 lists adverse reactions that occurred in at least 5% of epilepsy patients receiving KEPPRA XR in the placebo-controlled study and were numerically more common than in patients treated with placebo.
+In this study, either KEPPRA XR or placebo was added to concurrent AED therapy.

 Comparison Of Gender, Age And Race

 There are insufficient data for KEPPRA XR to support a statement regarding the distribution of adverse reactions by gender, age, and race.